everycure-org/matrix/docs/src/onboarding/index.md

 docker-compose up
 ```

+!!! tip
-> Alternatively, you can add the `-d` flag at the end of the command to run in the background.
+    Alternatively, you can add the `-d` flag at the end of the command to run in the background.

 To validate whether the setup is running, navigate to [localhost](http://localhost:7474/) in your browser, this will open the Neo4J dashboard.
 Use `neo4j` and `admin` as the username and password combination sign in.

 ## Kedro

+!!! info
-> 🔎 Kedro is an open-source framework to write modular data science code.
+    Kedro is an open-source framework to write modular data science code.
 We recommend checking out the [introduction video](https://docs.kedro.org/en/stable/introduction/index.html).

 We're using [Kedro](https://kedro.org/) as our data pipelining framework.
 Kedro is a rather light framework, that comes with the following [key concepts](https://docs.kedro.org/en/stable/get_started/kedro_concepts.html#):